MileHacker Logo

 • Meals are often communal, with large dishes for distributing.

-• Lunch (1-3 PM) is usually the largest meal; dinner is lighter and later (after 7 PM).
+• Lunch (1-3 PM) is usually the largest meal; dinner time is lighter and later (after 7 PM).

 Regional Variations